schmaustech/nat-firewall/README.md

   rich rules:
 ~~~

 Up to this point we would have a working setup if we were on Red Hat Enterprise Linux 8.x.
-However there were changes made with Red Hat Enterprise Linux 9.x and hence we need to add a internal to external policy to ensure traffic flow.
+However there were changes made with Red Hat Enterprise Linux 9.x and hence we need to add a internal to external policy to ensure proper ingress/egress traffic flow.

 ~~~bash
 $ sudo firewall-cmd --permanent --new-policy policy_int_to_ext